Kettlebell lifting

 Russian stamp with kettlebell lifting theme (snatch and jerk depicted).

-Kettlebell sport lifting (гиревой спорт, girevoy sport, GS) a.k.a. girya is a repetitive weight lifting sport performed with kettlebells in a given period of time.
+Kettlebell sport lifting (гиревой спорт, girevoy sport, GS) is a repetitive weight lifting sport performed with kettlebells in a given period of time.

 Competitive kettlebell lifting has a long history in Russia and Eastern Europe, but developed as an organised, standard sport under the name kettlebell lifting during the 1960s.

 Lifts

 The sport consists of three main lifts: the snatch, jerk and the long cycle.
 Jerk and Long Cycle can be performed with one bell or two kettlebells of equal weight.